-Table 3.
-Activities of translating and dubbing voices into the video clips motivated in these activities.
+Table 3 shows that, in general, the students were not highly motivated in the activities of translating the texts of Economic reports from the VOA Special English (M = 4.28; SD = 1.04) (item 10) or those of dubbing voices into the video clips either in motivated in these activities.
 However, (13) most of the students assert that the activities of dubbing voices into the video clips make them focus more on enhancing the quality of the translation versions (M = 4.34; SD =1.16).
-Particularly, the students confirmed that (14) thanks to the activities of translation the Economic Reports, they learned a lot of new vocabulary in the economic field (M = 4.59; SD = 1.11) and (14) improve their knowledge in science (M = 4.58; SD = 1.13).
-This was a remarkable finding of the instructional models of this paper in terms of pedagogical aspects when the students paid attention to the quality products and enhanced their of their vocabulary as well as knowledge in science.
-Though the hypothesis of this research question was rejected, the general purpose of education in promoting students to enhance quality of their learning products and knowledge was achieved when the students confirmed that they learned much vocabulary and improved their knowledge in science when participated in these activities.
+Particularly, the students confirmed that (14) thanks to the activities of translation the Economic Reports, they learned a lot of new vocabulary in the economic field (M = 4.59;SD = 1.11) and (14) improve their knowledge in science (M = 4.58; SD = 1.13).
+This was a remarkable finding of the instructional models of this paper in terms of pedagogical aspects when the students paid attention to the quality enhanced their products and of their vocabulary as well as knowledge in science.
+Though the hypothesis of this research question was rejected, the general purpose of education in promoting students to enhance quality of their learning products knowledge was achieved when the students confirmed that they learned much vocabulary and improved their knowledge in science when participated in these activities.